abandrea/Cloud_project/project/README.md

 * **Locust**: An open-source load testing tool that allows to define user behavior with Python code, making it highly flexible and programmable.
 It is designed to create distributed and scalable load tests for web applications (https://locust.io/).
 One of the main advantages of Locust is that it's easy to use and can be used to create complex test scenarios.

-## Load Testing
+## Testing

-Conducting load testing on the system is essential to understand how it behaves under various levels of stress, particularly in terms of user load and I/O operations.
-Load testing helps indentify bottlenecks and limits of the system's capacity.
+Conducting testing on the system is essential to understand how it behaves under various levels of stress, particularly in terms of user load and I/O operations.

 For this project, it was used **Locust** to conduct testing.
 The main reason for choosing Locust is that, first of all, it's open-source and free to use, and it's also easy to use and can be used to create complex test scenarios.
 Also the script can be written in Python, which is a language that is familiar to me.

 Another appreciated feature of Locust is that provides a real-time web interface for starting tests, monitoring their progress, and viewving results.
 This interactive approach, from a personal point of view, is more intuitive and user-friendly than other tools.
 Then, during the research of the tools, it was found that Locust it's lightweight and doesn't demand extensive resources, making it efficient for various environments, including local machines for development or testing.
 So, at the end, it seems be the best choice for this project (also, it's seems to be the most appreciated tool in the community).

-First, is needed to have Locust installed.
+First, it is needed to have Locust installed.
 It can be done using pip:

 ```bash
 pip install locust
 ```

-### Define Testing Parameters
+## Define Testing Parameters

 Before starting the test, it is needed to define the testing parameters for load testing.
 The objective is to understand how the system behaves under different levels of stress in terms of user load and I/O operations.